happz/ducky-legacy/README.md

  [INFO] All halted
 ```

-Don't mind debug messages, focus on sweet and nice like in the middle.
+Don't mind debug messages, focus on sweet and nice line in the middle.
 Oh this is good! :)